tsur/node-sword/README.md

     5) ./
     6) $SWORD_PATH

-The configuration file must contain valuable information about the location of all modules
+The configuration file must contain valuable information about the location of your modules

-In all cases, except first and second one, sword engine looks for some file with the name  "sword.conf", "mods.conf", or the files in the directory "mods.d".
-For instance, in the third case, it would look for: $HOME/.sword/sword.conf, $HOME/.sword/mods.conf, $HOME/.sword/mods.d/*.conf
+In all cases, except for the first and second one, sword engine looks for a file with the name "mods.conf", or the files in the directory "mods.d".
+For instance, in the third case, it would look for: $HOME/.sword/mods.conf, $HOME/.sword/mods.d/*.conf

 More information on: http://www.crosswire.org/wiki/Main_Page